 Another important focus looking forward will be the task of aligning the WOSSAC collection to other major significant and important collections of soil and soil-related surveys worldwide, such as those of EUDASM, ISRIC, IRD, FAO and USDA.

-Note, only items recorded in archive catalogue are presented here, our collection contains a significant amount of material still undergoing cataloguing; the process of entering further items into the database is an ongoing task.
+Note, only those items recorded in the archive catalogue are presented here, our collection also contains a significant amount of material still undergoing cataloguing; the process of entering further items into the database is an ongoing task.
 These statistics are generated dynamically from the WOSSAC databases.

 Statistics are presented by: Date | Country | Scale

 An interactive chart of the dates of the 25,582 catalogued items

 See the catalogue item count for each of the 382 territories represented in the archive